hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/5-fossil.md

 note:
 Though the SourceForge implementation is a bit unorthodox.
 Because Fossil needs just an SQLite database to generate static HTML.
-So any hosting space provider would do the job.
+So any hosting space provider could do the job.

 ---